van001/lesscode-fp/README.md

 - Apply the learned knowledge to solve the real-world problems - APIs, IOs, Databases etc

-This repo is about the 2nd goal - Application.

 # Overview

+This repo is about my learning of functional programming and coming up with a language agnostic librrary of fucntion, which I am use to solve many real-world problems.

 In functional programming languages :

 - you either write pure functions (no [side-effects](https://en.wikipedia.org/wiki/Side_effect_(computer_science))) or functions with side-effects.

-- you do not assign anything, you just compose functions to produce a desired outcome.
+- you just compose functions to produce a desired outcome.

-- functions are treated as a 1st class citizen and so you can pass / return a function to / from another function.
+- you treant functions as a 1st class citizen and so you can pass / return a function to / from another function.

 [lesscode-fp](https://github.com/van001/lesscode-fp/blob/master/lesscode/src/index.js), is a language agnostic functional library,